heyted/tvmaze2xml/README.md

 Usage:

-Download the files to your home folder.
+Download the files to your Mythbuntu home folder.

 If you start the PC daily, edit MythTV autostart using the line in autostart.txt or run the program daily using some other method.